UCL-ARC/FRIDGE-GOV/docs/FRIDGE_Governance_Extension_Architecture.md

 ### 2.1 Governance Boundary

 **Top Management is accountable for the governance boundary**.
 The governance boundary denotes the scope of risk and control across the entire system.
 This boundary may be synonymous with an ISO 27001 scope or similar and commonly an extension of an existing scope defined by the Front Door TRE Hosting organisation.
-The extension of an existing scope is likely to require [changes to the information governance framework](FRIDGE_Governance_Extension_Architecture.md#3-governance-of-the-fridge-federation) as shown below.
+The extension of an existing scope is likely to require [changes to the information governance framework](./Governing_FRIDGE.md#4-governance-framework).

-**Established by:** [Safe Project Process - Step 1.3](FRIDGE_SAFE_Project_Process.md#step-13-agreement-signing-and-access-grant) when PI signs Data Access Agreement and governance boundary is agreed.
+**Established by:** [Safe setting Process](FRIDGE_Safe_Setting_Process.md#step-5-final-approval) when the agreement is formed between organisations on the secure hosting of the FRIDGE TRE.

 ### 2.2 Front Door TRE Hosting Boundary

-**The hosting organisation (Public or Private Cloud) is accountable for the TRE Hosting Boundary**.
+**The hosting organisation (Public or Private Cloud) is accountable for the Front Door TRE Hosting Boundary**.
 The TRE hosting boundary ensures the security of the underlying cloud platform hosting the TRE.
 The hosting org is therefore responsible for protecting the infrastructure that runs all of the cloud services.
 This infrastructure is composed of the hardware, software, networking, and facilities.
 See [AWS](https://aws.amazon.com/compliance/shared-responsibility-model/), [Azure](https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility), [GCP](https://cloud.google.com/architecture/framework/security/shared-responsibility-shared-fate) for public cloud.
 UCL's TRE on private cloud supports a similar [shared responsibility model](https://isms.arc.ucl.ac.uk/rism02-roles_and_responsibilities/#6shared-responsibility-model) with the private cloud being part of the "UCL supporting Services".